How is breast cancer in men diagnosed?

 Core needle biopsy: For a core biopsy, the doctor removes a small cylinder of tissue from a breast abnormality to be looked at under a microscope.
 The needle used in this technique is larger than that used for FNA.
 The biopsy is done with local anesthesia and can be done in a clinic or doctor's office.

-A core biopsy can be used to sample breast changes the doctor can feel, but it is also used to take samples from areas pinpointed by ultrasound or a mammogram.
+A core biopsy can be used to sample breast changes the doctor can feel, but it is also used to take samples from areas pinpointed by ultrasound, MRI, or mammogram.
 (When mammograms taken from different angles are used to pinpoint the biopsy site, this is known as a stereotactic core needle biopsy.)
-In some centers, the biopsy can be guided by an MRI scan.

 Because it removes larger pieces of tissue, a core needle biopsy is more likely than an FNA to provide a clear diagnosis, although it might still miss some cancers.